domgom/kontr/ROADMAP.md

 ## MUST HAVE
 openapi to rq{}
 mvn central publishing
+web version (render?) to upload collection and generate kontr dsl handcrafted postman collection with one example of each case rework kontr-examples, it's super messy now

 ## NICE TO HAVE
-rework CLI to make it interactive and usable non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script add summary? (only if stopOnAssertionError == false?)
+rework CLI to make it interactive and usable (like https://github.com/trietsch/spotify-cli) non String response bodies (using types for rq/rs bodies), (not filetype) kotlin-script add summary? (only if stopOnAssertionError == false?)